vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing/index.md

 - "/guides/microservices/distributed-tracing"
 level1: Managing and Operating Applications
 level2: Metrics, Tracing, and Monitoring
+description: Trace requests as they flow through your application and services
 ---

 When a request comes into a monolithic application, it's fairly easy to trace through what happened as a result of that request because everything is self-contained.
 However, when a request comes into a microservice (remember GUI apps can be microservices, they just render HTML instead of JSON), that request could result in a cascading chain of 10 other HTTP calls to various other services.
 You might also be interested in knowing when a particular service makes non-HTTP calls, such as to a database or a message queue.